 Must have been living (and continuing to live) in the state of Victoria for at least 12 months.

-Applications for the 2020-21 Professional Development Grant Program open on 16 September.
+Applications for the This is Creative Professional Development Grant Program is currently open.

 Grants are awarded on the basis of a competitive selection process.